Degrees, Certificates, & Transfer Preparation

 In ADDITION TO the per-unit enrollment fee of $46, all nonresident students must pay tuition of $324 per semester unit (for a total of $370 per semester unit), or $300 per semester unit (for a total of $346 per semester unit) if eligible for AB 947 exemption.
 For residency information, visit the SMC website (smc.edu), or call the residence clerk in the Admissions Office at (310) 434-4461 or (310) 434-4595.

 Health Services Fee

-The mandatory health services fee of $16 during winter session includes free basic health services, information, and referrals by full-time RN; emergency first aid treatment; and free or reduced-cost immunizations.
+The mandatory health services fee of $21 during the spring semester includes free basic health services, information, and referrals by full-time RN; emergency first aid treatment; and free or reduced-cost immunizations.